I Got Caught Up in a Hero Summons, but the Other World Was at Peace!: Plot

-Hina is a high school who was summoned to Symphonia accidentally alongside Aoi and Kaito.
-In the new world she has the ability to use magic to enhance her physical abilities.
-For example she can run almost as fast as a bullet train.
-Hina received the provisional blessing from the sky goddess.
-She is Seigi's cousin.
-Hina has an older brother who was Kaito's classmate in high school.

-The world of Trinia
+The World of Trinia

 General background

 The world of Trinia consists out of three realms: The celestial realm above, the demon realm below and the mortal realm sandwiched in-between the celestial and the demon realm.
 All realms are divided by invisible barriers but it is possible for each and everyone to visit other realms through the usage of portals.
 The celestial realm is where holy creatures and the gods reside.
 The mortal realm is inhabited by humans, elves and dwarves.
 The largest realm is the demon realm.

 The demon realm is divided into five regions: The northern region with grasslands and deep forests, the southern region with vast mountains, the western region which consists of deserts and volcanoes, the eastern region with grasslands and rivers and a central region.
 The northern region is where Death king Isis resides, the southern region is home of the Dragon king Magnawell, the western region is ruled by War king Megido and the eastern region is home of Chromeina.

 While celestial beings rarely visit the other realms, demon kins are more often to witness in the mortal realm.
 The currency of Trinia is called Rilas, with one Rila being equal to approx. 100 Yen.

 Since the first summoned hero defeated the demon king all races live together in peace.
 This is the reason why once every ten years a festive celebration is held.
 At the beginning the inhabitants of the mortal realm didn't about the existence of the celestial and the demon realms while demons and gods knew about the existence of the mortal realm.
 The demons were prohibited to visit the mortal realm by contract written by the Six kings which was broken with the invasion of the mortal realm by the demon king.
 Even though, the Six kings were stronger than the demon king, they regarded latter as the potential threat.
 With the invasion of the demon king in the mortal realm it became necessary to summon a hero from another world who is to fight the demon king.
 After the demon king was defeated, an armistice was settled and a non-aggression pact had been signed between mortals and demons, it was the first hero who, with the support of the Six kings, was able establish world peace.

 In Trinia, magic exists which is classified as elemental magic, such as earth, fire, wind, water, electric, light and dark magic as well as non-elemental magic used for strengthen physical abilities for example.
 Magic can be stored in magical items which only can be used by persons with magical affinity.